Gigvault: The iPhone App That Remembers Every Concert You've Ever Been To

-Most people can't.
-Not because the shows weren't great — but because there was never a proper place to keep it all.
+Most people can't — not because the shows weren't great, but because there was never a proper place to keep it all.
 Tickets get lost.
 Photos disappear into the camera roll.
 Stories fade.
 Gigvault is the missing layer: a free iPhone app built specifically for concert fans who want to track, remember, and celebrate every live show they've ever attended — from the first stadium gig as a teenager to last weekend's club show.

 What Is Gigvault?